Bowland College, Lancaster: College Buildings

+As well as providing accommodation, Bowland College also has its own study space and kitchen for off-campus students, located next to its Porter's Office.
+The college also has a student common room, located in Bowland Quad, providing an additional study and social space.
+The common room space is frequently used for inter-college bar sports competitions, as well as for organised events by student societies and the college's Junior and Senior Common Rooms.

+Until 2025, Bowland College also had its own bar, the 'Trough of Bowland', connected to its common room space.
+In January 2025, it was announced that, alongside Lonsdale College's 'The Red Lion', the bar would no longer be used as a bar space.
+The JCR President, Sonny Remmer-Riley, told the Lancaster Tab that the JCR was "not involved in the decision", and that the decision was taken by the university without consultation with students.

+Following a feedback survey posted on Instagram in 2025, the bar space was renovated into a study zone where students can sustain themselves on free tea and coffee.

 Sport

 Bowland College regularly competes in weekly inter-collegiate sports against the other eight colleges of Lancaster University.
-This comes in the form of their four men's football teams, four lady's netball teams and various bar sports including table tennis, pool and darts.
+This comes in the form of their four men's football teams, four lady's netball teams and various bar sports including table tennis, pool, and darts.

 Bowland College won the inter-college trophy, the Carter Shield, in 2006, 2007, 2008 and more recently in 2016.
 It is also the overall winner of the Founders Trophy, an annual competition between Bowland and Lonsdale, the two founding colleges of Lancaster University.
-The competition usually takes place during the final term of the academic year, over a four day period.
+The competition usually takes place during the final term of the academic year, over a four-day period.
 The two colleges compete in various sports including conventional college sports and also sports not usually competed by colleges such as, hockey, basketball, cricket, etc. Bowland has dominated the Founders Trophy since its conception; however, in recent years Lonsdale have found more success in the competition, closing the gap in terms of overall victories.

 Bowland College has continued to be a main competitor in the Carter Shield and George Wyatt Trophy, in inter-collegiate sports.

 Each year, Bowland College takes part in an Intercollegiate quiz along with the other nine colleges at Lancaster University, inspired by University Challenge.
-In 2018, Bowland College made it through to the final, along with Cartmel College and subsequently won, scoring 245-145.
+In 2018, Bowland College made it through to the final, along with Cartmel College and subsequently won, scoring 245–145.